giuliocerruto/MC-uncertainty-embedding/README.md

 #### ***predicted_class_variances***<sup>[[1](https://github.com/giuliocerruto/MC-uncertainty-embedding#references)] </sup>

 The uncertainty of the *i*-th sample is decomposed into two parts, *aleatoric* and *epistemic* uncertainty.
 The former captures irreducible variability due to the randomness of the outcomes, the latter the variability arising from estimation.
-If *p_hat* denotes the *mc_replications* predicted probabilities, then the uncertainty associated to the *i*-th sample and the *c*-th class is
+If *p_hat* denotes the *mc_replications* (*MC*) predicted probabilities, then the uncertainty associated to the *i*-th sample and the *c*-th class is

 <p align="center"><img width=450 src="https://github.com/giuliocerruto/MC-uncertainty-embedding/blob/main/img/predicted.png" style="zoom:8%;" /></p>

 Finally, the uncertainty associated to the *i*-th sample is the uncertainty of the *i*-th sample's predicted class.
-The remaining values are therefore discarded.
+The remaining values (not predicted classes') are therefore discarded.

 #### ***vertical_uncertainties***